-The F# compiler is a free and open source tool which is available for Windows and Linux (via Mono).
-Find out more about F# and how it is used at the F# Foundation.
+The F# compiler is a free and open source tool which is available for Windows, Mac and Linux (via Mono).
+Find out more about F# and how to install it at the F# Foundation.

 Once you have F# installed and running, you can follow along with the code samples.